 If you feel like you’ve slipped into a routine of design, print, repeat, yawn, here are three special print effects that can wow the pickiest client, even as those techniques rekindle your own excitement for print design.
 These tips come to us courtesy of the eloquent Daniel Dejan, North American Print/Creative Manager for Sappi Fine Paper, and his PaperSpecs webinar Print’s Special Effects Magic.
 (PRO members, check out that webinar in its entirety here.
 Not a member?
-Why not begin your 7-day-free trial today?)
+Why not begin your PRO membership today?)

 1. Thermography.
 Thermography has been around for a really long time; unfortunately it has also gotten a really bad rap.
 First of all, it is not the “poor man’s engraving.”
 It is a technique unto itself that is a whole lot of fun.
 For a start, you have this beautiful faux emboss that happens.
 Here’s how it works.
 It’s printed, the granules are attached to it, and it goes through a heat line, which inflates the little granules to create that raised surface with the pigment.
 Finally it goes through a cooling line.
 Thermography comes in every color and it’s also coordinated to the Pantone system.
 This beautiful illustration of the pirate shows you exactly that wonderful etching feel you get.
 It is quite raised so it gives you that scratch board or scrimshaw feel to it.

 Of course this all requires a bit of time.
 If your printer doesn’t have the thermography equipment on premises, they have to send it out, so there is some shipping involved as well.
 Talk to your printer.